Battle of Asakai: Background EVE Online is a persistent world, massively multiplayer online role playing space trading and combat game. Players control corporations and can form alliances with other players, which in turn can be formed into coalitions. Within the fictional galaxy of New Eden, star systems are assigned security ratings. In high security ("hi-sec") systems, the AI-controlled in-game security forces will swiftly punish aggressive attacks on other players, and aggressors take a large penalty to their reputation, key to non-player character interactions. In low security ("low-sec") systems, in-game security does not respond except at non-player stations and solar system interconnection gates, and player reputations are only mildly affected from attacking other players. In "null-sec" systems, areas where there is no AI security force, players can attack each other without penalty. Additionally, in high- and low-sec systems, the doomsday devices equipped on Titan-class ships (the largest ships in the game) cannot be used.

-The planet Asakai VI, located in the Black Rise region, is a low-sec system.
+The Asakai solar system, located in the Black Rise region, has a low security status.
 At the time the Battle of Asakai commenced, a small alliance called the Liandri Covenant controlled a small player-owned station (POS) in orbit of the 14th moon of Asakai VI.

 At the time of the Battle of Asakai, two of the largest coalitions in the game were the Clusterfuck Coalition (CFC), led by the Goonswarm Federation alliance, and HoneyBadger Coalition (HBC), led by TEST Alliance Please Ignore (TEST).
 Each alliance contained about 20,000 players.
 Goonswarm, formed in 2006, quickly became infamous for militarism and trolling.
 It became the largest faction of CFC and de facto leader.
 TEST formed in 2010 and quickly impressed Goonswarm, which "adopted" TEST into the alliance.
 However, relations between Goonswarm and TEST grew increasingly antagonistic, and TEST, resenting their reputation as the "pet" of Goonswarm, abandoned that faction in 2012 to join HoneyBadger Coalition (HBC).
 Pandemic Legion (PL) had also been friendly with Goonswarm, but, as with TEST, its relations with Goonswarm became strained.
 In order to create a balance of power against CFC, PL joined in alliance with TEST under the auspices of HBC.

 In the weeks leading up to Asakai, CFC and TEST were on the brink of war.
 The player Montolio, the leader of TEST, reset that alliance's relations with CFC to neutral, which meant that it could freely attack CFC ships.
 CFC responded in kind, and Montolio severed diplomatic ties, further increasing tensions.
 However, PL intervened.
 As a major producer of technetium and a member of a technetium production cartel formed by Goonswarm and CFC, PL wished to avoid disruption to the technetium market associated with large-scale war.
 In face of PL's refusal to militarily support TEST if they went to war, Montolio backed down and resigned as leader of TEST.
 A truce was arranged where CFC and TEST agreed not to make large-scale attacks on each other's economic infrastructure.